 We then found a guy doing a job we think must be challenging to the mind.
 He is the guard at Palace of the Grand Dukes (Palais Grand-Ducal).

-It is a pretty beautiful building right in the centre of the city and easy to find.
+It is a pretty beautiful building right in the center of the city and easy to find.

 We then headed through the museum and down the elevator and out the rear door for a stunning view.